Boskabadi/PBR/README.md

 - Pair Plot: Displays relationships between variables in the dataset.
 - Correlation Matrix: Analyzes the relationships between all features.
 - Autocorrelation: Examines temporal dependencies in the data.
-- LSTM: Implements a Long Short-Term Memory network for sequence modeling.
+- Deep Learning: Implements a Long Short-Term Memory network for sequence modeling.
 - Noise Addition: Adds noise to the dataset for robustness evaluation.
 - Model Evaluation: Evaluates the model on the modified dataset.
 - Running Time Analysis